MooersLab/pymolshortcuts/README.md

 |      vim|                         Open file with neovim from within PyMOL.  |

-## Submit search terms from PyMOL command line using default web browser
-## (send mmultiple searches with commands on one line sepearted by semicolons)
+## Submit search terms using default web browser.
+Send multiple searches with commands on one line sepearted by semicolons.
 | shortcut | Description |
 |:--------|:---------------------------------------------------------------|
 |       AX|                              Send search term or phrase to arXiv. |